danielaparker/jsoncons/doc/ref/corelib/utility/uri.md

     bool has_fragment() const noexcept;
 Returns true if this URI has a fragment part, otherwise false.

+    uri resolve(jsoncons::string_view reference) const;
+Resolve `reference` as a URI relative to this URI.

     uri resolve(const uri& reference) const;
 Resolve `reference` as a URI relative to this URI.